Azure-Samples/modern-data-warehouse-dataops/e2e_samples/temperature_events/LoadTesting/README.md

 ## Files:
 - **IoTSimulator.ps1**: This powershell script spins up Azure Container Instances by using the [IoT Simulator](https://github.com/Azure-Samples/Iot-Telemetry-Simulator).
 It tears down all container instances after sending the load as well.
 - **LoadTestCheckResult.ps1**: This powershell script gets the ingress and egress metrics for eventhub, and fails the load testing task if the total egress is smaller that the number of ingress.
-- **azure-pipeline.yml**: This azure pipeline runs the two powershell scripts above.
+- **loadtest-pipeline.yml**: This azure pipeline runs the two powershell scripts above.
 You can adjust the load that you want to pass into the IoTSimulator.ps1 script by changing the variables.

 ## Setup:
 ### <u>Azure Pipelines</u>
-Go to Azure DevOps -> Pipelines -> Select where your pipeline yaml and scripts exists.
-Remember to change the scriptPath configuration in the pipeline yaml to the path relative to your project root.
+Go to Azure DevOps -> Pipelines -> Create pipelines -> Put in ```e2e_samples/temperature_events/LoadTesting/loadtest-pipeline.yml``` or select wherever your pipeline yaml and scripts exists.
+If you are only using a part of this repository, remember to change the scriptPath configuration in the pipeline yaml to the path relative to your project root.
 ```
 ...
 scriptPath: e2e_samples/temperature_events/LoadTesting/IoTSimulator.ps1